PBS Mini Documentary

 “Frank’s a seer and a singer, a poet laureate of the rusted underbelly of America, rust I often found myself scratched on growing up.
 He finds transcendence in the asphalt of Tennessee’s most scorched country – giving a reverent Americana profundity to PCP warnings, haunted devil towns, pimpin’, Shrympin (sic), and yeah lonely Juggalos at the local Burger King.” -Raven Sings the Blues

-“Those who think all contemporary stuff is simply remade-remodeled precedent really need to check out Life Is Spiritual.
-In the end, there’s no other album like it that’s not made by Frank Hurricane.” -The Vinyl District
+“Those who think all contemporary stuff is simply remade-remodeled precedent really need to check out Life Is Spiritual.” -The Vinyl District

 “…the sonic equivalent of hiking the Appalachian Trail.” -Dying For Bad Music